Atlanta Beltline: The Comet Trail Connection

-In September 2019 the James M. Cox Foundation gave $6 Million to the PATH Foundation which will connect the Silver Comet Trail to The Atlanta Beltline which is expected to be completed by 2022.
-Upon completion, the total combined interconnected trail distance around Atlanta for PATH Foundation trails, the Atlanta Beltline, and the Silver Comet Trail will be the longest paved trail surface in the U.S., totaling about 300 mi.
+In September 2019, the James M. Cox Foundation gave $6 Million to the PATH Foundation to fund a connection between the Silver Comet Trail and the Beltline.
+The initial segments of the Westside BeltLine Connector have opened to the public, providing significant mixed-use path infrastructure leading out of downtown Atlanta.
+Upon full completion of the remaining regional segments, the total combined interconnected trail distance around Atlanta for PATH Foundation trails, the Atlanta Beltline, and the Silver Comet Trail will feature one of the longest continuous paved trail networks in the U.S., totaling about 300 mi.

 Parks

 In 2004, The Trust for Public Land commissioned Alexander Garvin to produce a report, The Beltline Emerald Necklace: Atlanta's New Public Realm.
 This report showed the public a vision of transformation for the Beltline.
 The Beltline plan calls for the creation of a series of parks throughout the city creating what the working plan, The Beltline Emerald Necklace, calls the 13 "Beltline Jewels"; they would be connected by the trail and transit components of the plan.
 In total, the Beltline will create or rejuvenate 1300 acre of green space.
-The plan would expand these existing parks:
+Here is a list of some parks that are a part of the Beltline: